 The intense high of the “K hole” is relatively short, feelings of warmth and happiness can linger for hours, but the antidepressant effects seem to be much longer — in some cases, a single dose of ketamine can cause treatment-resistant depression to go into remission for weeks.
 This is one of the reasons researchers have become so interested in understanding what it does to the brain.

 As Jamie Sleigh, a professor of anesthesiology at the University of Auckland put it in an article for Trends in Anesthesia and Critical Care, “Ketamine’s effects in chronic pain, and as an antidepressant, far outlast the actual drug levels, and are probably mediated by a secondary increase in structural synaptic connectivity.”

 What does ketamine do?

-One of the strange things about ketamine is the fact that while researchers have a general answer to the question “what does ketamine do?” they are still trying to figure out the why and the how.
+One of the strange things about ketamine is the fact that while researchers have a general answer to the question “what does it do?” they are still trying to figure out the why and the how.

 Most antidepressant medications work by increasing levels of serotonin through the use of selective serotonin reuptake inhibitors (SSRIs).
 Serotonin is a neurotransmitter that helps relay messages between nerve endings in the brain, and lack of serotonin can lead to decreased levels of happiness and well-being.
-While ketamine improves mood and has antidepressant effects, it doesn’t do so by boosting serotonin.
+While it improves mood and has antidepressant effects, it doesn’t do so by boosting serotonin.